 #2 Mdina – Catelyn and Ned Stark’s Farewell, Lannister Fight, Littlefinger’s Pleasure House

 The walled city of Mdina was Malta’s first capital city.
-A maze of tangled streets built in golden limestone, it’s a favourite of film directors looking for a medieval-looking location.
+A maze of tangled streets built in golden limestone, it’s a favorite of film directors looking for a medieval-looking location.

 Mdina’s main gate, now chockablock with group tours and horse carts, was the setting for one of GoT’s most moving scenes, the farewell between Catelyn and Ned Stark when she set off from King’s Landing after the death of King Robert.
 You can barely make out the lions on either side of the gate, as she gallops off bound for the North.